nginx/unit-docs/source/configuration.rst

 fails, a 404 "Not Found" response is returned.

-Finally, if a file path points to a directory, Unit attempts to serve an :file:`index.html` file from it.
+Finally, if a file path points to a directory, Unit attempts to serve an :samp:`index`-indicated file from it.
 Suppose we have the following directory structure and share configuration:

 .. code-block:: none

    /www/static/
    ├── ...
-   └──index.html
+   └──default.html

 .. code-block:: json

    "action": {
-       "share": "/www/static$uri"
+       "share": "/www/static$uri",
+       "index": "default.html"
    }

-The following request returns :file:`index.html` even though the file isn't named explicitly:
+The following request returns :file:`default.html` even though the file isn't named explicitly:

 .. subs-code-block:: console